Newsletter for parents and carers of, and professionals working with, children and young people with SEND.

 How will we know if this has had an impact?

-- Evidence and teacher assessments will indicate that the child is making progress academically against national/ age expected levels (or equivalents) and that the gap is narrowing between them and their peers
+- Evidence of learning and teacher assessments will indicate that the child is making progress academically against national/ age expected levels (or equivalents) and that the gap is narrowing between them and their peers

-- Children’s targets for their ILPs are reviewed weekly during interventions.
+- Children’s targets for their ILPs are reviewed during interventions and recorded on ILPs regularly.
 They are routinely built upon and new targets set as soon as possible.

 - Our aim is to get children off the SEN register – where this happens parents will be informed and the child will continue to be closely monitored to ensure progress is sustained.